weyoss/redis-smq/docs/message-handler-worker-threads.md

 # Message Handler Worker Threads

-This is also known as "sandboxing" message handlers considering the fact that the message handler code runs from an isolated thread or process and does not affect neither the performance nor the functioning of the main application process.
+Message handler worker threads, also known as "sandboxing," are a technique that isolates message handler code from the main application process.
+This isolation ensures that the message handler code does not affect the performance or functionality of the main application process.

-All message handlers of a given consumer run from the same node.js process due to the JavaScript nature of being a single-threaded language.

-That is great for all Input/Output asynchronous operations (reading data from database, sending network requests, etc.).
+In Node.js, all message handlers of a given consumer run from the same process due to JavaScript's single-threaded nature.
+While this is beneficial for Input/Output asynchronous operations, such as reading data from the database or sending network requests, it can become a bottleneck when message handlers perform mostly synchronous operations or CPU-intensive tasks.

-But if one or many of your message handlers perform mainly synchronous operations or run some CPU intensive tasks then they may block the rest of your message handlers.
-In other words, no javascript code from other handlers is executed until our CPU-bound/synchronous code finishes its work.

-That would be a disaster for your overall application performance as the JavaScript isn't meant to do such kind of work.

 ## Using Worker Threads

-RedisSMQ allows you to parallelize CPU intensive tasks and run them in an isolated thread from outside your main thread with the help of system threads which are based on [Node.js Worker Threads](https://nodejs.org/api/worker_threads.html).
+RedisSMQ allows you to utilize system threads to parallelize CPU-intensive tasks and run them in an isolated thread outside the main thread.
+This is achieved through the use of Node.js Worker Threads, which provide a true multithreaded environment with each worker thread running its own event loop.

-In fact each worker thread is a true OS thread, runs its own event-loop, and may be executed by a separate CPU core.

-Running a message handler in a separate thread is really useful, as already mentioned above, for intensive computations but for performing regular I/O tasks it may not give you any profit.
+Each worker thread can be executed by a separate CPU core, making it ideal for intensive computations.
+However, for regular I/O tasks, running a message handler in a separate thread may not provide any significant benefits.

 ### Running a Message Handler Worker Thread